christian-schlichtherle/guice-demo/README.md

 # Guice Demo

-This standalone project demonstrates how to setup and run a Guice Injector for printing "Hello world!" to standard output, together with some decorations to set the message apart from others.
+This standalone project demonstrates how to setup and run a Guice Injector for printing a localized time-of-the-day message to some output stream, together with some decorations to set the message apart from others.

 The project provides interfaces and implementations for printers and jobs.
 Some implementations are decorators for printers which separate the content produced by print jobs and do some error checking.
-When bootstrapping, a Guice injector is configured which wires a print job for printing "Hello world!" to a decorated printer.
+When bootstrapping, a Guice injector is configured which wires a print job for printing the localized time-of-the-day message to a decorated printer.

 ## Building